emericg/Lighthouse/README.md

 You will need a C++17 compiler and Qt 6.5+ with the following 'additional librairies':
 - Qt Connectivity
-- Qt Multimedia
+- Qt Multimedia (for mobile builds)
-- QtQuick 3D
+- Qt Quick 3D (for desktop builds)

 You will also need the `mbedtls` librairie installed in order to handle YLKG07YL and YLKG08YL devices.
 On linux you'll need an `uinput` enabled kernel.

-For Android builds, you'll need the appropriates JDK (11) SDK (24+) and NDK (25+).
+For Android builds, you'll need the appropriates JDK (17) SDK (24+) and NDK (26+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.
 For Windows builds, you'll need the MSVC 2019+ compiler.
 Bluetooth won't work with MinGW.
 For macOS and iOS builds, you'll need Xcode 13+ installed.